Turning Purpose into Profits … how to move from “inspire the world” ideologies into purposeful, practical and profitable business impact

 - Who do we serve?

-Step 2: Interpret it as a practical concept
+Step 2: Interpret this as a strategic concept … the HOW

-What is the practical concept that will enable your inspiring ideal to become real?
+What is the big idea which will enable your business to deliver this purpose in a distinctive, better way?
+What is the strategic concept that will enable your inspiring intent to become real?

 A great example of this is the transformation agenda Starbucks created in 2008 to turn the company around.
 The agenda stated seven big moves: